2dv514/syllabus/examination/part_2/README.md

 ## Purpose of this assignment

-This assignment strive to give the student the following experience:
+This assignment strive to give the student:

-* Practical working with a provisioning/configuration management tool for solving a defined scenario.
+* Practical experience with a provisioning/configuration management tool for solving a defined scenario.
 * Practical experience of analyzing a problem and define a infrastructure need for solving the problem.
-* The practical experience of installing and configure a monitoring system for that infrastructure
+* Practical experience of installing and configure a monitoring system for that infrastructure
-* The process of working with the ideas of "Infrastructure as code" in a group project
+* Practical experience working with the ideas of "Infrastructure as code" in a group project
+* Experience and solving problems that occur in the context of the project

 ## The problem to solve